 General anesthesia is usually given to children in two stages.
 First, a relaxing drug is given which causes the child to drift off to sleep.
 This drug is usually delivered as a gas through a scented face mask.
 An intravenous (IV) line is usually placed in a vein of the arm or leg after a young child is asleep from the mask.
 Older children may have the IV line placed before going to sleep.

 After the child is asleep, a mask may be held over the child’s mouth and nose for a brief procedure (such as opening blocked tear ducts).
 For most eye procedures, however, a breathing-tube or laryngeal mask airway (a special type of tube that may cause less irritation and decrease sore throat after surgery) is placed in the windpipe to allow the anesthesiologist to control the child’s breathing and maintain anesthesia during surgery.
-Anesthetic agents (inhalation agents) delivered through the tube or medications given intravenously maintain the anesthesia.
+Inhaled anesthetic agents delivered through the tube or medications given intravenously maintain the anesthesia.
 The breathing tube is removed at the end of surgery before the child is fully awake.
 The IV can be removed in the recovery period when the child is drinking well and has no nausea.
 Figure 2 is a photo of an endotracheal tube.

 Anesthetic “sleep” is quite different from normal sleep because the potent medications affect every organ of the body.
 Achieving and maintaining the desired effect requires continuous monitoring and adjustment.
 Your anesthesiologist has the experience and knowledge to decide which agents are best for your child and to administer them in a safe manner as possible.

 Yes.
 Before surgery a medical history and physical examination is be performed to be sure your child is sufficiently healthy to undergo anesthesia and to have any planned surgery.
 This will likely be done by the child’s primary care physician and the anesthesiologist as well as the ophthalmologist.